 In 1990, I was just another fresh-faced lawyer at a large firm eager to learn the litigation craft.
-Little did I (or anyone) know of the convergence of events that would start 30 years ago that would form Lightfoot and create a Lightfoot DNA that exists today.
+Little did I (or anyone) know of the convergence of events that would start over 30 years ago that would form Lightfoot and create a Lightfoot DNA that exists today.

 On Tuesday, January 9, 1990, these two message slips were on my desk.

 The return of these calls would lead to an invitation to join 11 other lawyers in the creation of something called a litigation boutique in Birmingham, Alabama.
 A dozen young lawyers led by three southern litigation giants — Warren Lightfoot, Sam Franklin and Jere White — started a litigation boutique at the beginning of the time where Alabama later would be deemed number one on the list of “Tort Hell.”

 For the next several years, the Lightfoot DNA was formed in an atmosphere of high-stakes litigation in the worst venues with the worst legal underpinnings that civil litigation defendants could possibly find themselves.
 This meant that young Lightfoot lawyers were honing their craft with mentoring from giants, with unmatched opportunities and breath taking legal battles that would shape the legal landscape in Alabama, form a Lightfoot DNA that still exists, today, and lead to a demand for the Lightfoot approach well beyond Alabama.